mochodek/deep-cosmic-use-cases/README.md

-# Deep learning for approximating the COSMIC functional size based on use-case names
+# Deep learning model for approximating the COSMIC functional size based on use-case names

 This repository contains a replication package for the paper entitled "Deep learning model for end-to-end approximation of COSMIC functional size based on use-case names" submitted to the Information and Software Technology journal.